thayer11/message-in-a-bottle/README.md

 Every ``/beach`` should also show links to ``/beach?location=west`` and ``/beach?location=east``.

-- Every 5 questions the message should be:
+- Every 5 beaches visited the message should be:

 > Ouch!
 There was a crab in the bottle.

+### Tips

+- When testing the 5 beaches, remember that you can store variables between requests using ``@@`` variables.
+- When testing the 5 beaches, you may want to use ``rackup`` manually since your count will be reset each time the server is reset the count will be too.

 ### Bonus